Happy Wednesday to you!

 Today, I want to share why it is vital to declare positive affirmations during difficult circumstances.
 (I know.
 I know.
 I'm defending the pacifier.
 But, it's for a good reason.)
 During life's hardest moments, all we can see is the reality of our pain.
 We're hurt.
 We're stressed.
 The future is unknown.
-Therefore, all that we want people to acknowledge is our devastation.
+Therefore, all that we want people to do is acknowledge our devastation.
 Anything outside of acknowledgment feels like dismissal.
 Yet, beyond the reality of our circumstances, there is truth.
 The truth remains unaffected by our emotions or the facts of our circumstances.
 Many of us wonder in tumultuous instances, "What is the truth?"

 For you to discover the truth, you have to study the Bible.
 The Bible declares the character of God from the first to the last page.
 Many people will inform you on their opinions of His character.
 However, to comprehend the depths of God's love, grace, mercy, and compassion, you would need to study His word daily.
 As you study the word of God, you will find that the reality of your pain is only part of the full story.
 The totality of the story is that God is aware of your brokenness, and His sole desire is to make you whole.
 In other words, God's character and His will for your life is truth.